 With advance planning and care taken to stock appropriate emergency medical equipment like portable suction devices, your care team can smoothly adjust to a catastrophic power failure and continue to deliver vital patient care during a crisis.

-Editor's Note: This blog was originally published on May 29, 2015.
-It has been re-published with additional up to date content.
+Editor's Note: This blog was originally published in September 2020.
+It has been re-published with additional up-to-date content.